3D Content Workflows: Agent and Skill Production

 Route-first 3D agent workflow showing capture, scene organization, copy generation, and publishing orchestrated in xdreality

-Modern teams want AI to help with 3D capture, scene organization, copy generation, and publishing.
+Modern teams searching for 3D content workflows want AI to help with capture, scene organization, copy generation, publishing checks, and measurement.
 But most 3D content still moves through disconnected tools and manual steps.
 That is exactly where a route-first approach and a practical 3D agent make a difference.

 xdreality is a route-first 3D platform for room tours, virtual showrooms, 3D product pages, and guided interactive experiences.
 By structuring experiences around routes, the platform gives agents and human operators a shared map for how content is created, enriched, approved, and published.